Roatan Operation Animal Rescue Mobile branch Logo

 Consistent Daily Progress

-A single veterinarian team can complete approximately 15–20 sterilizations per day in field conditions.
+A single veterinarian team operating in field conditions can typically complete approximately 15–20 sterilizations per day.

 Dogs and Cats

-Dogs are typically easier to reach and stabilize more quickly.
+Dogs are often easier to identify and reach consistently.

 What to Expect